9.3x62mm Ammo

 African Big Game Hunting 0-300 Effective for most African plains game and some dangerous game

-European Big Game Hunting 0-350 Suitable for all European big game species
+European Big Game Hunting 0-350 Suitable for large European game like moose and brown bear

 Target Shooting 0-500 Capable of good accuracy at longer ranges with proper loads